 When you schedule your email marketing campaigns, it’s a good idea to consider the profession and time zone of your subscriber.
-If you have information available to help you segment your list further, before you send, it can only help you.
-For example, emailing your subscribers in the middle of the night or during the heaviest work hours are not good ideas.
-You want to target your subscribers inbox in the hours before their work day begins.
+If you have information available to help you segment your list further, before you send it, it can only help you.
+For example, emailing your subscribers in the middle of the night or during the heaviest work hours is not a good idea.
+You want to target your subscriber's inboxes in the hours before their work day begins.
 That way, you’ll be on top of their inbox.

 Additionally, make sure that you’re sending your email marketing campaigns at consistent times.
 When you send at random, unscheduled times, Email Service Providers (ESPs) start to look suspiciously at you.
 Keeping your emails at a consistent time increases your trustworthiness to both the recipient and their ESP.

 There isn’t much worse than clicking send on that massively important email campaign, only to later realize that it was poorly formatted or had a broken link.
 That costs time, money, and pride, and could cost you your job.
 So before you click send to your entire email list, consider sending yourself or a close colleague a test email.

 Open the email in a variety of browsers, on mobile devices and desktop computers, and click through all of the links.
 Make sure everything is neat, tidy, and functioning the way you want it to.
 Sending a test email takes such little effort, but could save you so much money, time, and reputation.

 You need to be tracking as much as you can with each campaign.
 Make sure each campaign has its own links so that you can track the engagement rates.
 Additionally, you should be tracking several other key email metrics, including the following:

 - The number of recipients that opened your email, as a percentage of the total emails sent.